 Research shows that quality play-based learning is a powerful way to support children’s learning and development.
 The benefits last into the school years and beyond.

 Evidence also shows that two years are better than one when it comes to early learning.
 Taking part in a quality kindergarten program at an earlier age leads to positive effects on child development.
 It has even greater benefits for children who need extra support or are in vulnerable circumstances.

 Where to go to kindergarten

-Kindergarten programs for three-year-olds will be available in both long day care centres and sessional or “standalone” kindergarten facilities.
+Funded Three-year-old Kindergarten will be available in both long day care centres and sessional or “standalone” kindergarten services.
 This is the same way that kindergarten for four-year-olds is available now.
 Find out

 how to choose a kindergarten.

-The commitment to subsidise kindergarten will mean fees are kept as low as possible.
+The commitment to fund kindergarten programs will mean fees are kept as low as possible.

 Subsidies for three-year-old kindergarten programs will work the same way as they do for four-year-old kindergarten.
 See